 Battle.net SMS Protect has two key features:

-The Battle.net SMS Protect service sends a text message to your cell phone every time suspicious activity is detected or if important changes are made on your account.
-You'll receive texts when your account is flagged for suspicious login activity, your password is changed, and when account security features are added or removed.
+The Battle.net SMS Protect service sends a text message to your cell phone if important changes are made on your account.
+You'll receive texts when your password is changed and when account security features are added or removed.

 Note: Notifications are disabled by default and must be enabled manually through Battle.net account management.